section-engineering-education/engineering-education/content/articles/writing-a-flutter-web-plugin/index.md

 Stating that this is the `UrlLauncherPlatform` default instance, rather than registering a `MethodChannel`, makes more sense.
 When `package:url` launcher calls `UrlLauncherPlatform.instance.launch()`, the `launch()` function defined here is called.

-All the essential code for creating a package is contained in this class.
+All the necessary code for creating a package is contained in this class.
 As a result, understanding Flutter's `MethodChannel` APIs is no longer required to design platform-specific plugin implementations.
 Web-based URL launcher When designing a platform interface package for a plugin, keep these considerations in mind.

-1. It is possible to create a platform interface method for each plugin area that uses `MethodChannel`.
+1. Creating a platform interface method for each plugin area that uses `MethodChannel` is possible.
 An upshot of this is that the plugin package can be more adaptable because it does not import abstractions from the platform interface package.

 2. Make sure to use package:plugin_platform_interface to force your platform interface implementers to use extends instead of implements.

 ### How a Flutter Web Plugin works
 When it comes to creating web content, Flutter supports HTML/CSS/JavaScript standards-based web technologies.
-Using web support, you can compile existing Flutter code written in Dart and deploy it to any web server.
-You can utilize all of Flutter's capabilities without installing a plug-in.
+As a result, you can compile existing Flutter code written in Dart and deploy it to any web server using web support.
+In addition, you can utilize all of Flutter's capabilities without installing a plugin.
 Web Flutter is presently under technical preview.

 To use this plugin:
 - Initiate a new launch demo project.
 - Create a dependency for content copy in pubspec.yaml by opening it and adding it to the list.
-- Run, flutter, and pub!
-Packages get in the terminal or IntelliJ or Android Studio's Packages get menu.
+- Run, Flutter, and pub!
+Packages get in the terminal, or IntelliJ or Android Studio's Packages get the menu.
-- Try it out! (or stop and restart it, if it was already running before adding the plugin).
+- Try it out! (or stop and restart it if it was already running before adding the plugin).

 ### Conclusion
-Thanks to the Flutter framework's versatility, you can now create iOS, Android, and the web apps using the same codebase.
+Thanks to the Flutter framework's versatility, you can now create iOS, Android, and web apps using the same codebase.
 Programmers can convert Flutter code to operate on the web because the code is from the same framework besides the versatility.
 It is time to start writing your plugins!.

 ---
 Peer Review Contributions by: [Jerim Kaura](/engineering-education/authors/jerim-kaura/)